pkp/pkp-docs/dev/documentation/en/frontend-ui-library.md

 The `Page` component sometimes manages state that should be passed down to a complex component.
 A single `Page` may manage many complex components such as [Forms](/dev/ui-library/dev/#/component/Form) and [ListPanels](/dev/ui-library/dev/#/component/ListPanel) which need to update the state after making requests to the API.

-> This convention described below is a lightweight alternative to state management libraries such as [Vuex](https://vuex.vuejs.org/).
+> The convention described below is a lightweight alternative to state management libraries such as [Vuex](https://vuex.vuejs.org/).
 {:.tip}

 State is passed down to these components as `props`.